rwynn/monstache-site/src/start.md

 Monstache is just a single binary without dependencies on runtimes like Ruby, Python or PHP.

 You just need to [download the latest version](https://github.com/rwynn/monstache/releases).

+You will want to use 4.x releases for ES6+ and 3.x releases for ES2-5.

 Unzip the download and adjust your PATH variable to include the path to the folder for your platform.